-Following the conclusion of the investigation, the director of OEO prepares a Notice of Disposition for the complaint.
-The Notice of Disposition either includes a finding that there is insufficient cause to conclude that the respondent engaged in conduct in violation of the university's policies on discrimination or harassment, or that there is probable cause that the respondent engaged in such conduct.
-If the Notice of Disposition includes a finding of probable cause and calls for prompt remedial action, the director of the OEO will notify the vice president or dean responsible for implementing the prompt remedial measures of the finding of probable cause prior to the Notice of Disposition being issued in final form.
-The vice president or dean is responsible for implementing the prompt remedial action.
+Once a finding is made under this process, the director of OEO issues a Notice of Disposition, which includes a finding that there is either (a) insufficient cause to conclude that the respondent engaged in conduct in violation of the university's policies on sexual assault, sexual harassment or sex discrimination; or (b) probable cause that the respondent engaged in such conduct.
+The Notice of Disposition will be provided at the same time to the reporting and responding parties and to the vice president or dean of the unit where the respondent is employed.
+Where prompt remedial action is required, the vice president or dean of the unit where the respondent is employed is responsible for implementing the prompt remedial action.

 If the complainant, respondent, or vice president or dean is dissatisfied with the Notice of Disposition, he/she may file an appeal to the chief of staff within 14 days after the final Notice of Disposition has been issued.
-The appeal may only be filed on the basis that: The investigation failed to include evidence that was available and should have been taken into consideration prior to the final disposition; the investigation failed to comply with the process and procedures that must be followed during the investigation process; taking the evidence in the light most favorable to the prevailing party, the outcome is not consistent with the nondiscrimination or harassment policy; or the proposed remedial measure is inconsistent with other university policy or collective bargaining agreements.
+The appeal may only be filed on the basis that the investigation failed to include evidence that was available and should have been taken into consideration prior to the final disposition; the investigation failed to comply with the process and procedures that must be followed during the investigation process; taking the evidence in the light most favorable to the prevailing party, the outcome is not consistent with the nondiscrimination or harassment policy; or the proposed remedial measure is inconsistent with other university policy or collective bargaining agreements.
 The chief of staff will independently review the appeal and may receive additional information if at his or her discretion such information is necessary to the review.
 The chief of staff's decision on the recommendation of the OEO will be final.